plilja/spring-dao-codegen/README.md

 # How-to

-See the [template configuration](https://github.com/plilja/spring-dao-codegen/blob/master/examples/template.properties) in the example folder how to configure this program.
+See the [example configurations](https://github.com/plilja/spring-dao-codegen/tree/master/examples) folder for how to configure the program.

 After having built the project run this command to run the program:
 ```